emnify/matrix-synapse-auto-deploy/README.md

 # Auto-deployment for matrix-org/synapse
-Auto-deployment process for the matrix-org/synapse (https://github.com/matrix-org/synapse) homeserver and turnserver using vagrant and ansible, this will automatically deploy a ready-to-go matrix server on Virtualbox and AWS (could be easily used also with Openstack/VMware/Docker if you add the right provider settings 8-).
+Auto-deployment process for the matrix-org/synapse (https://github.com/matrix-org/synapse) homeserver and turnserver using vagrant and ansible, this will automatically deploy a ready-to-go matrix server on Virtualbox, AWS and Digital Ocean (could be easily used also with Openstack/VMware/Docker if you add the right provider settings 8-).

 The playbook will try to install latest master from https://github.com/matrix-org/synapse/tarball/master

 ## Pre-requirements
 * Git
 * Vagrant https://www.vagrantup.com/
+  * vagrant-aws (vagrant plugin install vagrant-aws)
+  * vagrant-digitalocean (vagrant plugin install vagrant-digitalocean)
 * Ansible
 * Virtualbox or AWS credentials